tapis-project/uh-hpc-in-the-cloud/block3/tapis-cli.md

 >root@5c8c91edb474:/agave/cli# ls
 ```

-Updating the CLI with Docker
+Updating the CLI with Docker (Skip for Workshop- this is at home )
 ----------------

 In the future, you can update the Tapis CLI automatically to the latest version by building a new docker container this will pull the latest CLI into the new container.
 You can use a different tag than latest if you wish to have multiple versions or you can edit the Dockerfile to target a specific git branch or release as well.